History of Shepherd's Bush: Trams and railways

 The West London Railway is shown on an 1841 map, travelling on a north–south axis, east of Shepherd's Bush Green.
 In 1836 The Birmingham, Bristol & Thames Junction Railway (as it was then known) was authorised to build a line from a point on the London and Birmingham Railway (L&BR), near the present Willesden Junction station, across the proposed route of the Great Western (GWR) to the Kensington Canal Basin.
-Renamed the West London Railway (WLR), the line officially opened on 27 May 1844, and regular services began on 10 June, but it was not a commercial success - the low number of passengers became such a regular target of Punch magazine that the line was called Punch's Railway.
+Renamed the West London Railway (WLR), the line officially opened on 27 May 1844, and regular services began on 10 June, but it was not a commercial success – the low number of passengers became such a regular target of Punch magazine that the line was called Punch's Railway.
 After only six months it closed entirely on 30 November 1844.

 The Metropolitan Railway (MR) opened the original Shepherd's Bush station on 13 June 1864 as Shepherd's Bush on its new extension to Hammersmith.
 It was in the Shepherd's Bush Market area just south of the Uxbridge Road.
-From 1 October 1877 until 31 December 1906 the MR also ran direct services along this line to Richmond via Hammersmith (Grove Road).
+From 1 October 1877 until 31 December 1906, the MR also ran direct services along this line to Richmond via Hammersmith (Grove Road).

+On 1 November 1869, the West London Railway opened its Uxbridge Road station on the site of the current Shepherd's Bush main line station.
+During its lifetime, the station was served by the Great Western Railway, the MR and various other main line companies.

+On 1 May 1874, the London & South Western Railway opened its Shepherd's Bush station on a line linking the West London line and the Hammersmith and City Railway.
+It operated until 3 January 1916.